l7mp/stunner/doc/OBSOLETE.md

 ## Enabling TURN transport over TCP

 Some corporate firewalls block all UDP access from the private network, except DNS.
-To make sure that clients can still reach STUNner, you can expose STUNner over a [TCP-based TURN transport]([RFC 6062](https://www.rfc-editor.org/rfc/rfc6062)).
+To make sure that clients can still reach STUNner, you can expose STUNner over a [TCP-based TURN transport](https://www.rfc-editor.org/rfc/rfc6062).
 To maximize the chances of getting through a zealous firewall, below we expose STUNner over the default HTTPS port 443.

 First, enable TURN transport over TCP in STUNner.